Institute of Welsh Affairs: History

 The establishment of the IWA came amid, according to Schofield (2014), the launch and subsequent failure of the 1979 Welsh devolution referendum, and the resulting “tug-of-war between a desire for a measure of independence for Wales and concerns about the country's ability to function under such a system.”

-In 1986, controller of BBC Wales Geraint Talfan Davies and Cardiff lawyer Keith James (of Hugh James LLP) set out a paper which established their case for "a body that can provide a regular intellectual challenge to current practice in all those spheres of Welsh life and administration that impact on our industrial and economic performance."
+In 1986, controller of BBC Wales Geraint Talfan Davies and Cardiff lawyer Keith James (of Eversheds LLP) set out a paper which established their case for "a body that can provide a regular intellectual challenge to current practice in all those spheres of Welsh life and administration that impact on our industrial and economic performance."
 An initial £50,000 grant was provided by the Welsh Development Agency Chief Executive David Waterstone, and thus The Institute of Welsh Affairs was established on 22 July 1987.
 The IWA became registered as a charity on 1 December 1990.

 The IWA’s first Chairman was Henry Kroch (1920-2011), a German born industrialist who was president of AB Electronics, while his Deputy Chairman was Sir Donald Walters, the former Council Chair of the University of Wales Institute of Science and Technology and an integral figure in the merger of the present day University of Wales, Cardiff.
 It was overseen by a board of trustees which persists to this day.
 The think tank has been unaffiliated to political or economic interest groups since its foundation, and was the first membership-funded think tank in the UK.

 Until 1996 its Chairman was Geraint Talfan Davies, who led the organisation during its voluntary era.
 However, with a combination of funding from the now defunct Welsh Development Agency, the Hyder Group, and Cardiff banker Julian Hodge, the IWA received enough funding to hire staff full time.
 It appointed journalist John Osmond as its full-time director, who oversaw the organisation's output, including the first production of the IWA’s journal, Agenda.

 In 2008 the IWA launched Click on Wales as a comment and analysis site for discussion about public policy in Wales.
 This has since been rebranded as the welsh agenda to maintain brand consistency with the biannual magazine.

 In April 2013, John Osmond was succeeded as Director by Lee Waters, who had previously run the environmental charity Sustrans Cymru and had been Chief Political Correspondent for ITV Wales.
 A year later the founder of the Cardiff law-firm NewLaw, Helen Molyneux, was appointed Chair.
 The current Chair is Bethan Darwin of Thompson Darwin LLP.

 In 2015 Waters stood for election as the Labour National Assembly candidate for Llanelli, which he went on to win.
 Following the election, he stood down as director of the Institute, and Auriol Miller was named as his successor in July 2016.
 Miller was prior to appointment the director of Welsh homelessness service Cymorth Cymru and previously worked for Oxfam in Sudan.